Are you preparing to retire?

 And in case you’re curious, according to an Annuity.org report, retirees can have a comfortable retirement with a whopping $1.04 million.

-Regardless of your nest egg amount, though, traditional retirement is basically financial planning and preparedness.
+And nest egg amount aside, traditional retirement is basically financial planning and preparedness.

 It’s a theme that encourages you to save up and invest, so you don’t outlive your retirement years.